NHSDigital/vaccinations-app/README.md

   - ```
     brew install make
     ```
+  - Follow instructions in homebrew output to fix your $PATH variable
 - **asdf** - version manager with support for multiple languages
   - ```
     brew install asdf